fredcallaway/ddtom/README.md

 ## Key files
 - model.jl: the basic model, supports experiment 1 and 3 predictions
 - experiment2.jl: additional code to predict a new choice based on previous choices
+- fitting.jl: base code to fit models to the plotse
-- main.jl: fits the DDM model and generates predictions
+- main.jl: fits the DDM model and generates predictions.

 The code is not well documented.
 Please contact me (fredcallaway@princeton.edu) if you have any questions!